 This is a long article — I have included a lot of background and detail to explain why this solution is so effective, and to dispel a number of urban myths around referral spam.
-Heed the advice to set up an unfiltered view before you begin — there is no recovery from a bad filter (filtered traffic is gone forever); do not risk your analytics to a typo.
+Heed the advice to set up an unfiltered view before you create any view filters — there is no recovery from a bad filter (filtered traffic is gone forever); do not risk your analytics to a typo.

 Background: The Many Faces of Referral Spam

 The problem of fake references in Google Analytics has changed significantly over the past few years.
 In 2014, we had some bots from semalt and buttons-for-website that visited your website and left fake referrals in your analytics.
 In December 2014, the attacks began taking advantage of a weakness in Google’s new Measurement Protocol that allowed direct attacks on the Google Analytics tracking servers without having to actually visit your website.
 This is a lot easier than crawling the web looking for new websites.
 There were a lot of different types of attacks, from many referral sources, leading to a lot of confusion in the industry.